casperfrx/bibin-tailscale/README.md

 A fork of the excellent [bin](https://github.com/w4/bin).
 I really didn't change much, even this README.
 I only implemented (hacked?) password protection and qr generation.
 To get the QR code, just append `/qr` at the end of the url (`https://bi.bin/cateettary.md/qr`).
 In order to publish a new bin, you will need to provide a password.

+TODO: Add binary data support (if it is not a utf-8 file, then treat it as a binary)
 ---

 A paste bin that's ~actually~ almost minimalist.
 No database requirement, no commenting functionality, no self-destructing or time bomb messages and no social media integration—just an application to quickly send snippets of text to people.